yatish609/linux-wiki/README.md

   - To get the Disk recognized under the Windows 10 installer, use an additional DVD drive with the VirtIO ISO (https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/index.html)
     Then, in the Windows 10 installer-menu under the disks / media section, use "Load Drivers"; then the disk is recognized
-- Switch off "scale display" under "View" -> "Scale Display" -> Never
+- Switch off "scale display" under "View" -> "Scale Display" -> Never (This is to prevent blurry fonts in the VM)
-- For a long time I thought that the blurry fonts in the VM were a result of the poor graphics performance but it was the VM trying to ajust the scaling.

 ### SPICE Integration